-Anything that is delicate, pure and has value in this world eventually gets taken advantage of.
+Anything that is delicate, pure, and has value in this world eventually gets taken advantage of.
 When there is a demand for something, an adulterated version will always come along.
 Whether it’s green tea, honey, agave, nut and seed oils, spices, or any essential oil.

-Essential oils are a hot topic right now, there's an enormous amount of misinformation being spread and it's become very damaging to essential oils, skin care, and natural medicine.
+Essential oils are a hot topic right now, there's an enormous amount of misinformation being spread and it's become very damaging to essential oils, skincare, and natural medicine.
 It's also very harmful to humans - there are many people that need the therapeutic, medicinal, and beauty benefits of essential oils.
 Essential oils are powerful and extremely effective but they can also be used wrong or be adulterated and be harmful.

-With the popularity of natural and organic products, some brands are also jumping on a marketing opportunity to differentiate themselves and trying to pull customers away from the booming green beauty industry that typically formulates with EO's by telling consumers, "we don't use essential oils - they aren't good for you" – or worse, blanket statements I've read saying "essential oils are toxic."
-Which is absolutely not true and horribly misleading.
+With the popularity of natural and organic products, some brands are also jumping on a marketing opportunity to differentiate themselves and trying to pull customers away from the booming green beauty industry that typically formulates with EO's by telling consumers, "we don't use essential oils - they aren't good for you" – or worse, statements saying "essential oils are toxic."
+Which is absolutely not true and misleading.

 Pure, organic essential oils formulated professionally assist the skin in proper function and health.
 Essential oils contain a vast array of healing and skin-supporting benefits and are characterized by the most important antioxidant properties.
-They must be used at specific concentrations, they must be pure, organic and unadulterated, and they must not be past their shelf life.
+They must be used at specific concentrations, they must be pure, organic, and unadulterated, and they must not be past their shelf life.
 This is where many brands and products go wrong and essential oils are incorrectly blamed.
 When EO's are used in too high of a concentration, or if an impure, oxidized, or fake essential oil is used, they can be sensitizing, dangerous, and damaging to your health.
-Essential oils that have been adulterated, are NOT essential oils.
+Essential oils that have been adulterated, are not essential oils.

 Essential oils do contain potential allergens.
 But they are not sensitizing to all people - in fact, most people have no issue with pure, organic, and unadulterated EO’s, and find pure, organic EO's extremely therapeutic, anti-inflammatory and regenerating, to the skin as well as acne skin conditions.
 The molecules that are a potential trigger for some are the same molecules that deliver the extraordinary benefit to most.
-Essential oils may not be for absolutely everyone - but what skin care ingredient in the world is for everyone.
+Essential oils may not be for absolutely everyone - but no skincare ingredient in the world is for everyone.

 Essential oils are extremely complex and powerful and must be formulated professionally.